Bsandhu97/CSC680-FinalProject/README.md

     - *Calorie Calculator:*

-         User can input their height, weight, and age to find how much calories they would need to eat just to maintain their current weight.
+         User can input their height, weight, age, and gender to find how much calories they would need to eat just to maintain their current weight.
+         The gender field is a switch, that must be green if you are a male, and off if you arent.
          Their daily calorie needs would be displayed at the bottom of all the text fields.
          If the user fails to fill any of the text fields (other than the inches text field), the calcultor will produce a error to the user with a correction message